 It seems everyone is evaluating or even using Kubernetes these days.
 But even Brendan Burns (co-creator of Kubernetes) agrees that it’s not easy to use.
 And it was not meant to be.

 As adoption of Kubernetes increases, the community is working to make it easier to use.
-In fact, Google and Pivotal worked together to create Cloud Foundry Container Runtime (CFCR) to bring the benefits of Kubernetes to the Cloud Foundry community.
+In fact, Google and VMware worked together to create Cloud Foundry Container Runtime (CFCR) to bring the benefits of Kubernetes to the Cloud Foundry community.
 CFCR is powered by one of the most amazing technologies that has come out of the Cloud Foundry community: BOSH.

 So how does Cloud Foundry integrate with Kubernetes?
 Kubernetes brings many additional capabilities to Cloud Foundry including abstraction, which is fundamentally at a lower level than what you’re going to see out of the Cloud Foundry Application Runtime (CFAR).
 It allows you to run any existing Docker containers you already have, can handle replication and scaling in the most efficient manner, can integrate with persistent disks in VSphere, and allows users to have rolling updates for workloads.
 In a nutshell, Kubernetes brings a lot of value to Cloud Foundry users.